Interstate 49 in Louisiana

-Interstate 49 (I-49) is an Interstate Highway that spans 244.021 mi in a north–south direction in the US state of Louisiana.
-It runs from I-10 in Lafayette to the Arkansas state line north of Shreveport, largely paralleling the older U.S. Highway 71 (US 71) corridor, and connects the state's two east–west Interstates at two of its metropolitan centers.
+Interstate 49 (I-49) is an Interstate Highway that currently spans 244.021 mi in a north–south direction in the US state of Louisiana.
+Currently, I-49 runs from I-10 in Lafayette to the Arkansas state line.
+I-49 greatly parallels the older US Highway 71 (US 71) corridor, and connects the state's two east–west Interstates at two of its metropolitan centers.
 Along the way, it serves the cities of Opelousas, Alexandria, and Natchitoches, intersecting several cross-state highways, such as I-20, US 190, US 167, US 165, and US 84.

 I-49 was an intrastate Interstate Highway until December 12, 2012, when the designation was officially approved for an upgraded portion of US 71 in Missouri running from Joplin north to Kansas City.
-A southern extension of the route from Lafayette to New Orleans is planned along the US 90 corridor.
+A southern extension of the route from Lafayette to New Orleans is planned along the US 90 corridor, when completed, I-49 will run continuous from Texarkana to New Orleans.

 Route description

 I-49 begins its journey in Lafayette concurrent with US 167 from I-10 to Opelousas at exit 23.
-At Lafayette, motorists continuing southbound see the Interstate Highway change to US 90 (Evangeline Thruway), a major thoroughfare taking travelers toward the heart of Lafayette.
-North of Lafayette, motorists on I-49 will parallel the ancient Mississippi river bed north of Carencro, and through Grand Coteau, just south of Opelousas.
+At Lafayette, motorists continuing southbound see the Interstate Highway change to LA 182 (Evangeline Thruway), a major thoroughfare taking travelers toward the heart of Lafayette.
+North of Lafayette, motorists on I-49 will parallel the ancient Mississippi river bed north of Carencro and through Grand Coteau, just south of Opelousas.

 After leaving Opelousas, I-49 traverses the relatively flat, fertile farmlands until reaching Alexandria.
 From there, the highway roughly follows the Red River and Louisiana Highway 1 (LA 1), bypassing the historic city of Natchitoches to the west on its way to Shreveport.
 At Shreveport, the highway parallels a railroad line just to the west until its terminus at I-20 southwest of downtown.

 On the northside of Shreveport, the route resumes at I-220 before having interchanges with LA 3194 and LA 1 before traveling northward through Caddo Parish, passing between the small communities of Gilliam and Hosston.
 I-49 crosses the Arkansas state line just north of Ida and proceeds toward the city of Texarkana.

 The heaviest traffic on I-49 occurs within the cities of Shreveport and Opelousas.
 The stretch of freeway in Shreveport sees an average of 70,000 vehicles per day, while the stretch of freeway between Lafayette and Carencro sees an average of 55,000 vehicles per day, and the stretch of freeway through Opelousas sees an average of 45,000 vehicles per day between the Judson Walsh Drive and Creswell Lane exits.

+During the sugarcane season, there are a large number of trucks and tractors pulling heavy cane wagons, causing traffic congestion and accidents.